Are you finding it challenging to keep your creative fire burning throughout the year?

 I know so many artists who hate lists.

-A list will be the only tool you will have that will prevent you from forgetting an important task.
+A list will be the only tool you will have to prevent you from forgetting an important task.

 I always start planning a month or two in advance.

-At the end of each day take note of what you accomplished and what needs to get accomplished.
+At the end of each day, take note of what you accomplished and what needs to get completed.

-Review your notes every morning while you are having your coffee.
+Review your notes every morning while you have your coffee.

 Do not waste your time trying to think of what you should be doing.
 This is a recipe for disaster.

-It might take some time to get used to writing notes, but in time it will be something you can not live without.
+It might take some time to get used to writing notes, but it will be something you can not live without in time.